 On July 8, 2015, Power Barges 101, 102 and 103 were officially transferred from Power Sector and Liabilities Management Corporation (PSALM) to PHINMA Energy after its sale in 2014.
-In February 2016, Power Barges 101 and 102 received their respective Certificates of Compliance and started operations and all related capitalized costs were reclassified from "Construction in progress" to "Machinery and equipment".
+In February 2016, Power Barges 101 and 102 received their respective Certificates of Compliance and started operations and all related capitalized costs were reclassified from "Construction in Progress" to "Machinery and Equipment".
+As at December 31, 2017, the total costs capitalized to Power Barges 101 and 102 included under "Machinery and Equipment" account amounted to \$\text{P386.42}\$ million.
+These costs include the purchase price and all other dry-docking and repair costs.

 In October 2017, Power Barge 103 received its Certificate of Compliance from the ERC.
-All related costs capitalized to Power Barge 103 were reclassified from "Construction in progress" to "Machinery and equipment".

-As at December 31, 2018 and 2017, the carrying amount of Power Barge 103 included in Machinery and equipment amounted to ₱171.83 million and ₱256.02 million, respectively.
+All related costs capitalized to Power Barge 103 were reclassified from Construction in Progress to Machineries and Equipment.
+The carrying amount of Power Barge 103 included in Machinery and Equipment amounted to \$\mathbb{P}171.83\$ million and \$\mathbb{P}161.97\$ million as at June 30, 2019 and December 31, 2018, respectively.